DM-Earth/Cabricality/README.md

 As a technical modpack, Cabricality has a **main thread** of technology developments.
 Aside from it, there are **sub threads** of unnecessary technologies.

-The **well-descripted** quests will surely set you up goals before every tech term.
+The **well-described** quests will surely set you up goals before every tech term.
 Don't worry, with us, you will be neither stressed out nor puzzled.

 ### Quest Helpers

 Lying on the left of the quest page, `Overview` is where you can unlock and review all the **chapters** and **milestones** at a glance.
-Every chapter has it's unique assemble lines, and brand new adventures.
+Every chapter has its unique assembly lines, and brand-new adventures.

 Well, quests are just helpful tools we have prepared for you.
 It's absolutely at your will to choose to experience the pack in your own way!

 ### Automata Era

 Nearly all machine necessities are **automatable.** It may be painful to reasonably divide the occupied area and functions of machinery, but as the old saying goes, no pains no gains.
-After all, you'll be able to unlock milestones and have encompassing visions of your magnificant factory!
+After all, you'll be able to unlock milestones and have encompassing visions of your magnificent factory!

 ### Trading Wonders